-1.1 The purpose of this report is to allow members of the Licensing & Protection committee the opportunity to review and approve the draft Hackney Carriage and Private Hire Licensing Policy.
-The report provides full details of the changes, a summary of all responses and recommended alterations.
+1.1 The purpose of this report is to allow members of the Licensing & Protection committee the opportunity to review and approve an additional section to be added in at Section 50 of the Hackney Carriage and Private Hire Licensing Policy.
+The report provides full details of the changes and recommended alterations.